 Long employee hours

-Around the same time, The Guardian also noted the irony of a game exploring the pitfalls of capitalism that was developed by a company forcing its employees to work 6 or 7-day weeks for more than a year.
+Around the same time, The Guardian also noted the irony of a game exploring the pitfalls of capitalism developed by a company forcing its employees to work six or 7-day weeks for more than a year.

-However, the company later admitted it required employees to crunch for an extended period of time as the release date was pushed back on several occasions.
+However, the company later admitted it required employees to crunch for an extended period as the release date was pushed back on several occasions.